Feeling burned out on bedside nursing?

 Nurse Fern considers this role an introvert position as you spend much of your day alone.

-Learn more about Data Abstraction and Nurse Auditing in our complete guide.
+Learn more about remote Data Abstraction and Nurse Auditing in our complete guide.

 #6 HEDIS Nurse